What Do Dogs Symbolize in Dreams and How to Interpret the Meaning

 What Does It Mean to Dream About Puppies?

 A dream of a puppy may suggest there are basic instincts which are just beginning to emerge or grow within you.
-May represent an aspect of yourself that needs to be trained or developed further.
-May represent a new friend in your life.
+This may represent an aspect of yourself that needs to be trained or developed further.
+This may also represent a new friend in your life.
 A puppy in a dream may symbolize a brash or conceited young man.

 What Is Dream Interpretation?